The Executive Rehab Guide’s mission is to provide compassionate care to those affected by depression, anxiety, stress, grief or burnout.

 “Our experiential treatments are proven to work – 72% of visitors who stayed with us short-term reported no break in their recovery.
 This is because we are here for you 24/7 and provide our visitors with coping techniques and methods to help them deal and reintegrate successfully into everyday life.”

 Our therapeutic wellness rehab centres provide long-lasting support to help our visitors achieve a healthy and stable recovery.
 Get the help you need today by calling 0808 274 5168.

 Committing to a rehabilitation programme is a difficult step for anyone.
-If you have acknowledged you have a problem – or your relationship with alcohol/drugs is impacting your life in negative ways, you have made the first step towards getting better.
+However, if you have acknowledged you have a problem – or your relationship with alcohol/drugs is impacting your life negatively, you have made the first step towards getting better.